willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 This filters out many of the most obvious (and unimaginative) evildoers.
 Examples of reasons to deny membership include:

 - Trying to get membership twice.
-The background check should verify that the applicant is an actual person who isn\'t already a member.
+The background check should verify that the applicant is an actual person who isn't already a member.
 - Grossly misrepresenting their ability to pay.
-We don\'t need (or want) to subject anyone to a full audit, but we should at least be able to make sure that they\'re not hiding that they own a bank.
+We don't need (or want) to subject anyone to a full audit, but we should at least be able to make sure that they're not hiding that they own a bank.

 The full list of reasons we may deny a membership application will always be publicly available, and we will never deny an application for any reason which was not published at the time that application was submitted.
 We will also always inform a denied applicant exactly why it happened and what they could do to avoid being denied the next time they apply.
 No one will ever be permanently barred from membership.

 Public Data Monitoring
 ''''''''''''''''''''''''''

 One of the rights we strive to guarantee universally, equally, and unconditionally is the right to privacy of personal data.
 We actively avoid maintaining a centralized store of data which directly ties personally identifiable information to benefit usage.
-Not only would this be unsafe in the event of a breach, but it\'s not even worth any supposed advantage in tracking down abuse.
+Not only would this be unsafe in the event of a breach, but it's not even worth any supposed advantage in tracking down abuse.
 This is because any abuse that is not extreme enough to affect our ability to guarantee equal access to our services is, by definition, not worth noticing.
-It usually isn\'t even possible in that case to unambiguously differentiate harmful or negligent abuse from accidents or glitches!
+It usually isn't even possible in that case to unambiguously differentiate harmful or negligent abuse from accidents or glitches!
 Many governments and corporations fail to accept this basic fact of life in a large society, and nevertheless embark on expensive and harmful programs of mass surveillance whose benefits are vastly outweighed by the potential for abuse and corruption.

 We can, however, keep track of aggregated benefit usage information (like how much money we paid for rent in a given week) which cannot be linked to individual persons.
 We also know how much, on average, we expect to spend to support our members.
 If we see that there is an ongoing pattern of higher than expected spending, this means that we either need to fix a problem in how we compute expected spending, or someone is abusing our services.
 Further investigation of the publicly available data should allow us to narrow down the possible source(s) of the money leak.

-If we think it\'s possible that a member is defrauding us, we will gather the evidence we found and ask them if they can explain the discrepancy.
-If they are able to demonstrate that they weren\'t acting out of harmful intent or negligence, we\'ll just have to adjust our own expectations to accommodate the glitch.
+If we think it's possible that a member is defrauding us, we will gather the evidence we found and ask them if they can explain the discrepancy.
+If they are able to demonstrate that they weren't acting out of harmful intent or negligence, we'll just have to adjust our own expectations to accommodate the glitch.
 If we nevertheless strongly suspect that the member is being dishonest, we will report our suspicions to the local authorities so that they can complete a more thorough investigation with a legal search warrant and due process.

 If we are forced to take this path, we will only seek reasonable recovery of financial losses resulting directly from fraudulent activity.
 MULLC will never, directly or indirectly, attempt to pursue a prison sentence against any person for any reason whatsoever.
-Furthermore, conviction of intentional or negligent financial abuse of MULLC as a whole is the only circumstance in which we will revoke a person\'s membership.
+Furthermore, conviction of intentional or negligent financial abuse of MULLC as a whole is the only circumstance in which we will revoke a person's membership.

 Cash Handouts as a Last Resort
 ''''''''''''''''''''''''''''''''